 Victor Reynolds receives a request to go and visit his childhood friend and gay lover Roderick Usher at Roderick’s large family home.
 He finds Roderick ill, suffering from an over-acuteness of the senses.
 Roderick’s sister Madeline tries to come onto Victor but falls ill.
 Victor is tormented of ghostly visions of the former handymen that were Roderick’s lovers and have all mysteriously died.
 Gradually, Victor begins to penetrate the mystery of the House of Usher – that it is a living house and tied to the Usher family’s health.
 In order for Roderick and Madeline to remain well, they need to make constant human sacrifices to the house.

 Edgar Allan Poe’s The Fall of the House of Usher (1839) is a classic story.
 The story details an anonymous narrator’s visit to the house of his good friend Roderick Usher, only to find Roderick in a state of mental decay due to a crippling heightening of the senses, before Roderick’s sister Madeline is buried while still alive and the house collapses.
-This has led to a number of film adaptations, including the silent experimental The Fall of the House of Usher (1928); Jean Epstein’s French silent version The Fall of the House of Usher (1928); the tv movie The Fall of the House of Usher (1979) with Martin Landau and Charlene Tilton as Roderick and Madeline; Jesus Franco’s Revenge in the House of Usher (1982) with Howard Vernon as Roderick; The House of Usher (1989) with Oliver Reed as Roderick; The House of Usher (2006); and as an episode of the animated anthology Extraordinary Tales (2015).
+This has led to a number of film adaptations, including the silent experimental The Fall of the House of Usher (1928); Jean Epstein’s French silent version The Fall of the House of Usher (1928); the tv movie The Fall of the House of Usher (1979) with Martin Landau and Charlene Tilton as Roderick and Madeline; Jesus Franco’s Revenge in the House of Usher (1982) with Howard Vernon as Roderick; The House of Usher (1989) with Oliver Reed as Roderick; The House of Usher (2006); as an episode of the animated anthology Extraordinary Tales (2015); the gender-flipped Lady Usher (2020) starring Theresa Santiago; The Fall of Usher (2021); and the tv mini-series The Fall of the House of Usher (2023), which incorporates a medley of Poe stories.
 Most famous of these was Roger Corman’s The House of Usher (1960) starring Vincent Price, which became the first in a series of Edgar Allan Poe adaptations for Corman featuring Price.

 House of Usher 2008 comes from David DeCoteau, a prolific director of low-budget genre films.
 DeCoteau started directing in the early days of Albert and Charles Band’s Empire studio, producing works for them and others such as Dreamaniac (1986), Creepozoids (1987), Nightmare Sisters (1987), Sorority Babes at the Slimeball Bowl-a-Rama (1988), Beach Babes from Beyond (1993), Test Tube Teens from the Year 2000 (1994), among a great many others.
 (See below for David DeCoteau’s other genre films).
 Although David DeCoteau’s work started out in exploitation T&A in the 1980s and 90s, what has become increasingly more evident by the late 1990s/00s is DeCoteau’s own gay proclivities.
 More and more openly, his films have come to feature a gay emphasis and numerous scenes of physically buffed young men lounging around bare-chested to the point with House of Usher where the result has become more like a softcore gay film.